Why I sold my airplane.

 I build things.
 I am a builder

 This is the best summed-up, single word, definition for me.
 One of things that I have on my long list of things I’d like to do is build a house in the mountains.
 We moved West, there are mountains, we need a house, houses are expensive here, I build things…it’s time for this adventure to start.
 But, we didn’t just go out and buy an airplane so why would we just go out and buy a house.
 We didn’t pay someone to build our airplane so why would I pay a crew to have all the fun of building my house.
 No, this is MY dream.
 I am the architect, drafter, engineer, and carpenter.
 Because we go “extreme” and deep dive into our projects.
-We will be living on site “tiny house” style and building this one day at a time.
+We will be living on site “tiny house” style and building our real house one day at a time.
 I am truly loving designing the house and knowing that I loved the experience of building my old workshop, I am confident that I will love building the house as well.
 And then?
 Were going to stop watching it all literally fly by and travel slower, less planned and more in the moment.

 On to the next adventure!